DensityCo/devops-homework/README.md

 - A Dockerfile for each application
 - Simple implementation of Nomad (locally or in a public cloud)
 - Repeatable deployment mechanism for each application
-- Continuous Delivery plan for the Nomad ecosystem
+- Notes on Continuous Delivery for the Nomad ecosystem
-- Auto-scaling plan for the Nomad ecosystem
 - Brief discussion of Nomad as a container platform - note strengths and weaknesses vs more common options (e.g. Kubernetes)

 Create a new repo using your Github account with a unique name and send us the final product!